• Skip to primary navigation

 Crispy Rice CakesRice, oil, saltCrispy, lightMedium20 mins

-These side dishes complement the rich, flavorful profile of Katsu Curry, adding a variety of textures and tastes to enhance the meal.
+These side dishes go with the rich, flavorful profile of Katsu Curry, adding a variety of textures and tastes to improve the meal.

 1 - Steamed Jasmine Rice